yakimka/picodi/CONTRIBUTING.md

 3. If you are adding new functionality, add tests for it.
 4. Run tests with `make test`.
 5. Run linters with `make lint`.
-6. If you are making changes to the documentation, run `make test-docs` to make sure that examples in the documentation are correct.
+6. If you are making changes to the readme or documentation, run `make test-docs` and `make docs`.

 ## Reporting Issues